 With High Fives, you can drive engagement and motivation with a few easy steps!

 - Send a High Five.
-Employees can send high fives while filling out their Check-ins or outside of Check-ins using the High Fives Dashboard or Slack.
+Employees can send high fives while filling out their Check-ins or outside of Check-ins using the High Fives Feed or Slack.